openebs-archive/openebs-docs/docs/uglocalpv.md

 - Create required storage provider configuration to store the backup data.
 - Create required storage class on destination cluster.
 - Annotate required application pod that contains a volume to back up.
+- Add a common label to all the resources associated to the application that you want to backup.
+For example, add an application label selector in associated components such as PVC,SVC etc.

 <h4><a class="anchor" aria-hidden="true" id="overview"></a>Overview</h3>